Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • 1 (8-ounce) container of whipped topping, thawed

-• ½ teaspoon ground nutmeg (optional garnish)
+• ½ teaspoon of ground nutmeg (optional garnish)

-Substitutions and Additions
+Substitutions And Additions

 SPICES: You can substitute pumpkin pie spice for the nutmeg.
-You can also substitute freshly grated nutmeg for the ground nutmeg.
+You can also substitute freshly grated nutmeg for ground nutmeg.

-EGGNOG: You can substitute milk for the eggnog in the cake mix.
+EGGNOG: You can substitute milk for eggnog in the cake mix.
 If you do substitute the eggnog, you will need to add ½-1 teaspoon ground nutmeg to the cake mix.
-You could also check out our homemade eggnog recipe for an alternative to the store-bought version.

 CAKE MIX: If you have a different kind of cake mix on hand, you can substitute it for the white cake mix.
-Yellow cake mix would be equally delicious in this ultimate eggnog poke cake recipe.

 WHIPPED CREAM: If you’d like to use whipped cream made at home, check out our stabilized whipped cream recipe for a great option.

-How to Make This Eggnog Poke Cake Recipe
+How To Make This Eggnog Poke Cake Recipe

 For the ultimate holiday treat, why not indulge in a warm, rich, and creamy eggnog poke cake?
 It’s sinfully delicious and surprisingly easy to make.